"Is it time now?"

 His mother wore a full smile.
-"And if they aren't," she expanded, "well, that's their own problem, not yours."
+"And if they aren't grateful," she expanded, "well, that's their own problem, not yours."

-"I think you're really good, Bernie," said the little girl beside him.
+"I think you're really good, Bernie," chimed the little girl beside him.

 The woman looked at him.
-"What?" she asked, afraid what she had said had gone through one ear and out the other.
+"What?" she asked, afraid what she had said might have gone through one ear and out the other.

-Yet slowly, and strangely to see, Bernard grinned.
-"I'm not done with the next one," he told, recalling that the following page was his unknown-brown hair model from earlier.
+Yet slowly and strangely to see, Bernard grinned.
+"I'm not done with the next one," he told, recalling that the following page bore his unknown-brown hair model from earlier.
 "I'd like to show you it when it's done."

 Bernard returned the hug, wrapping his arms around her as well.
 "No problem."

 The boy suddenly felt another embrace, by a pair of tiny arms.
 "Yeah!
 Thank you, Bernie!"

 The moment was so blissful; Bernard, Pazi, and their mother, together and happy.
 Rare moments like these were hard to come by in the Mallory household, as their mother was at work so much of the time.
 But that only made them even more special.
 And when they did happen, it was the greatest feeling in the world.